Family-Friendly Things to Do in Maui

 Lahaina

-Lahaina is a touristy destination in Maui, but that doesn’t mean you must cross this area off your list when you are visiting.
+Lahaina is a touristy destination in Maui, but that doesn’t mean you must cross this area off your list when visiting.
 This historic town is full of boutiques, restaurants, and art galleries.
 A walk down Front Street is a must when you are in Lahaina.
-However, so is a walk along the Lahaina Historic Trail.
+However, there is also a walk along the Lahaina Historic Trail.
 A few places to stop along the trail include the oldest living banyan tree on the island, Pioneer Inn, US Seamen’s Hospital, and Hale Paahao, which is Lahaina Prison.

 Baby Beach